miamiyankee13/api-docs-medicine-cabinet/source/index.html.md

   -H 'Authorization: Bearer <token>'
 ```

-> The above command returns a JSON object containing a message like this:
+> The above command returns a 200 status code and a JSON object containing a message like this:

 ```json
 {